-Students complete a written comprehensive examination during their third year of study, which requires them to demonstrate mastery of major theoretical, substantive, and methodological issues in criminology, law and society.
-The comprehensive examination consists of four sections - criminological theory, crime and public policy, methods, and law and society.
-Students must take the exam by the Spring Quarter of their third year (adjusted for any leaves of absence) and must pass all sections of the exam by the Fall Quarter of their fourth year (adjusted for any leaves of absence).
-Students who do not pass one section will retake that section with new questions within thirty days of notification of the failure; students who fail two or more sections must retake the whole exam the next quarter the exam is given.
+Students complete a take-home written comprehensive examination during their third year of study, which requires them to demonstrate mastery of major theoretical, substantive, and methodological issues in criminology, and law and society.
+The examination consists of two sections - criminology, and law and society.
+Students must take the exam by the Winter Quarter of their third year (adjusted for any leaves of absence) and must pass all sections of the exam by the Spring Quarter of their third year (adjusted for any leaves of absence).
+Students who do not pass one section will retake that section with new questions within thirty days of notification of the failure.
 Students are allowed to take the exam twice, but must pass all sections according to this timeline.
 Students who fail to meet this requirement will be will be considered not in good standing and the School will petition the Dean of Graduate Division to terminate the student from graduate study in the PhD program in Criminology, Law and Society.
 (Further information about the comprehensive exam will be provided by the department.)